CodecoolGlobal/battle-ship-in-the-oo-way-karolinamichal/specifications/story.md

 # Welcome to Battle ship!

-## I would like invite you to play in our game Battleship!
+## I would like to invite you to play in our game Battleship!

 ### Instructions:

-1. At first you have to put your ship on boardto each user.
+1. First, each user should give their name and place the ships on the Ocean.
-2. Next the first user could insert coordinates to shoot.
-You will get an information about you miss or hit.
+2. Next the first user should insert coordinates to shoot.
+You will get an information about your miss or hit.
-3. Later second gamer have to do it the same.
+3. Later second player has to do the same.
-4. If all cells of ship shoot, you will see information Hit and sunks.
+4. Players take turns in shooting.
+If all cells of ship are shot, you will see information "Hit and sunk".
-5. The game will end when someone player shoot all ships of opponent.
+5. The game will end when any player shoots all the ships of the opponent.

 __Have fun!__